My father disappeared in Ramazan and only I know the truth

 I had forced myself to stay awake because I wanted to keep my first roza and though aba was against it, and had called me his sukhi mirch, he had smiled at my determination.
 But now that I think of it, maybe it was a goodbye smile – the kind that older people give on their deathbed when they’ve seen a glimpse of heaven.

-‘You’re such a weakling,’ aba would laugh.
+‘You’re such a weakling,’ my father would laugh before that fateful Ramazan.
 ‘One day, a strong wind will come and blow you away.’

 He was asking me about my homework, or about whether I had fed Tipu, our cat – it was one of the two, when ama walked in and told him that we were out of milk.
 Aba said that he’ll go get it, but he remained sitting on the bed, legs crossed and all, talking to me, with not a care in the world.
 All I could think was about milk, calculating the time aba would take to wear his slippers on those large feet, and then go downstairs, and then out the door, get milk and then come back.
 There was also the possibility of him forgetting his wallet, which he often did.